Joey-Boivin/Little-eye/README.md

 # Little eye

 This is a simple low dependency multithreading application to track items listed on [Newegg](https://www.newegg.ca/).
-Made for self-educational purposes.
+This was made for self-educational purposes

 ![Image](Screenshot.png "Little eye gui")
 ## Dependencies